gennextcoder/udaconnect/README.md

 ### Verifying it Works

 Once the project is up and running, you should be able to see 8 deployments and 7 services in Kubernetes:
-<u>Deployments</u>
+**Deployments**
 1. postgres
 2. kafka
 3. locations-grpc-kafka-producer